likesalmon/likesalmon-shuffler/README.md

     $ npm install
     $ npm start

-In your browser, go to:
+In your browser, navigate to:

     http://localhost:8000/app/#/shuffler

 ## Tests

 Run unit tests with:

+    $ npm test-single-run

+Watch tests with:

     $ npm test